jordi-murgo/fido2-client-simulator/README.md

 # FIDO2 Client Simulator

 A Java command-line application that simulates a FIDO2 authenticator for registration (`create`) and authentication (`get`) flows, with enhanced debugging and interoperability features.
+Designed with modern architectural patterns and SOLID principles.

 **Author:** Jordi Murgo (jordi.murgo@gmail.com)

 ## Features

+### Core Functionality
 - Simulates `navigator.credentials.create()` and `navigator.credentials.get()`
 - Input: JSON for `PublicKeyCredentialCreationOptions` (create) or `PublicKeyCredentialRequestOptions` (get)
 - Output: JSON representing the FIDO2 `PublicKeyCredential` response

+### Architecture and Design
+- **Layered architecture** with clear separation of concerns
+- **Factory Pattern** for credential handler creation
+- **Interfaces** for decoupling (`CredentialStore`) following the Dependency Inversion Principle
+- **Modern functional programming** with Optional, Stream API and lambdas
+- Robust validation with defensive approach and elegant exception handling
+- Structured logging with appropriate levels

+### Advanced Features
 - Enhanced metadata storage in JSON format with rich credential information
 - PEM-encoded public key storage for improved interoperability
 - Detailed attestation and authenticator data decoding for debugging
 - Save output directly to file with `--output` option
 - Pretty-print JSON output with `--pretty` option
-- Detailed logging with `--verbose` option
+- Detailed logging with `--verbose` option (with extended information for `info` command)
 - Clean JSON-only output with `--json-only` option for scripting

+### Technologies
-- Key storage: Java KeyStore (PKCS12) for secure credential operations
+- **Key storage**: Java KeyStore (PKCS12) for secure credential operations
-- Crypto: Uses BouncyCastle and Yubico's WebAuthn libraries
+- **Cryptography**: Uses BouncyCastle and Yubico's WebAuthn libraries
-- JSON: Uses Jackson with CBOR support
+- **JSON**: Uses Jackson with CBOR support
-- CLI: Uses Picocli
+- **CLI**: Uses Picocli for command-line processing

 ## Build Instructions